Andrew Ross (footballer, born 1988)

-Andrew Ross (born 16 January 1988) is a Scotland-born Virgin Islander footballer who plays as a forward for the British Virgin Islands national football team.
+Ross Andrew (born 16 January 1988) is a Scotland-born Virgin Islander footballer who plays as a forward for the British Virgin Islands national football team.

 Career

 International career

 Ross made his senior international debut on 24 March 2019, coming on as a halftime substitute for Leo Forte in a 2–1 defeat to Bonaire during CONCACAF Nations League qualifying.

 Personal life

 Ross, a native of Scotland, works as a construction manager and supports Aberdeen.